Over-Run/Minecraft2D/README.md

 ![Java CI with Gradle](https://github.com/Over-Run/Minecraft2D/workflows/Java%20CI%20with%20Gradle/badge.svg)

-Minecraft2D, a 2D sandbox game, use OpenGL.
+Minecraft2D is a 2D sandbox game using OpenGL.

 This game is also on [itch.io](https://squid233.itch.io/minecraft2d).